Do SN 1987A data yield the three neutrino masses?: Introduction

 \subsection{Do negative searches make tachyons less likely?}

-The question of whether $m^2<0$ and $v>c$ observable particles exist is not theoretical, but strictly empirical.
-All reports of tachyons, including the 2011 OPERA experiment initial $v>c$ result,~\citep{Brumfiel2012} have later been shown to be incorrect apart from one-time sightings.~\citep{Ehrlich2022} Most physicists therefore believe that the tachyon hypothesis can be dismissed, or at least relegated to the highly implausible category.
+Most reports of tachyons, including the 2011 OPERA experiment initial $v>c$ result,~\citep{Brumfiel2012} have later been shown to be incorrect apart from one-time sightings.~\citep{Ehrlich2022} Many physicists therefore believe that the tachyon hypothesis can be dismissed, or at least relegated to the highly implausible category.
 A more reasonable conclusion is that as long as not a single neutrino has ever been measured to have either $m^2>0$ or $v<c,$ the tachyonic neutrino hypothesis remains viable.
 A decline in belief in physical tachyons is perfectly understandable as a psychological reaction to negative results or even worse, false positive results like OPERA.
-However, negative and false positive results do not suggest tachyons do not exist, only that the $m^2$ for neutrinos is so close to zero, that we cannot tell if $m^2>0$ or $m^2<0$.
-You might think a negative hypothetical result $m^2=0.0\pm 0.1 eV^2/c^4$ makes tachyonic neutrinos more unlikely than a previous result $m^2=0.0\pm 10.0 eV^2/c^4$ because the allowed negative range in $m^2$ has been reduced a hundredfold.
-However, a Bayesian would realize that conclusion is false, because the allowed positive range has also been reduced by the same hundredfold amount.
-Neutrinos of course are the only known particles that might be tachyons since all others have been observed travelling at speeds $v<c,$ and tachyons if they exist must always be superluminal.
+However, negative and false positive results do not suggest tachyons do not exist, only that the $m^2$ for neutrinos is so close to zero, that we cannot yet tell if $m^2>0$ or $m^2<0$.